StacieL/doc/docs/CustomizeWithXcode-OpenXcode.md

 ![alt-text](assets/customize-with-xcode/build-and-run-4D-for-iOS.png)

 ## STEP 3.
-OPEN THE PROJECT WITH XCODE
+Open your Project with Xcode

 * From the Project Editor BUILD tab, click on Project > Open the project with Xcode